Binary File Reader

 Details

-Controls the sampling period on the output port of the block.
-This value is , where is the sampling frequency of the signal data.
-The sampling period on the output port is equal to the product of the parameters Samples per frame and SampleTime (s).
+Controls the sampling period at the output port of the unit.
+This value represents , where — the sampling frequency of the signal data.
+The sampling period at the output port is equal to the product of the parameter values Samples per frame and SampleTime (s).

 Default value |